 I know that not everyone has 93″ to spare on a living room wall for this DIY tv stand but the smaller version will only require 49″ of space!
 Woohoo!

-This buffet could definitely be used as a media console if you wanted as well!
-Herringbone Door Buffet
+This herringbone door buffet could definitely be used as a media console if you wanted it as well!

 Not only is it beautiful on the outside, but it’s also beautiful on the inside as well…you know where it normally doesn’t count on a piece of furniture!
 Haha!
 It has all the media storage you need, DVD and game drawers, and shelves that hold all the accessories and consoles perfectly!